-The MIS program is an interdisciplinary program designed to give you the skills in information technologies to prepare you for careers in such fields as information management, systems analysis, information brokerage, competitive intelligence and database development.
+The Computer Information Systems program is an interdisciplinary program designed to give you the skills in information technologies to prepare you for careers in such fields as information management, systems analysis, information brokerage, competitive intelligence and database development.
 The program emphasizes the human context of current and future technology.

 What is the average time of completion?

 The average time of completion is 4 years for a full time student, depending on your scheduling needs.
 For a non full time student it may take longer.